 Cedar Deck Railing

 Connecting a home’s interior to its exterior and outdoor surroundings is becoming more and more important to homeowners.
-As you’ll see in the pictures, a homeowner selected branch infill for interior and exterior railings to create a cohesive flow throughout his Craftsman home and tree-lined lot.
+As you’ll see in these pictures, this homeowner selected branch infill for interior and exterior cedar railings to create a cohesive flow throughout his Craftsman style home and tree-lined lot.
 And the result is stunning!

 Cedar Deck Railing